Innovations

 word count

-Articles should be between 4000 and 6000 words in length.
+Articles should be between 4000 and 6000 words in length and maximum 30 Pages .
 This includes all text, for example, the structured abstract, references, all text in tables, and figures and appendices.

 Article title